Existing relationships, no verification needed, up to 35 non-accredited investors. Self-certification is enough.

 - Non-accredited investors are blocked at the configuration level.
 The flow refuses to admit them on a 506(c) raise.

-- Verification is auto-triggered after the investor signs, before the commitment is approved.
-Covercy routes the investor through one of the four safe-harbor methods: income test, net-worth test, a written confirmation from a qualified professional, or prior-verification reliance within the SEC reliance window.
+- Covercy supports post-sign third-party verification, triggered after the investor signs and before the commitment is approved — supporting the safe-harbor methods: income test, net-worth test, a written confirmation from a qualified professional, or prior-verification reliance within the 5-year window.
+A third-party identity check runs as part of the same verification step.

 - Verification must be substantive — not a checkbox

-- A qualified third party performs the verification.
+- A qualified third party performs the verification in line with SEC verification requirements.
 The result lands in the investor record with the basis used and an audit trail of supporting evidence.

 A fundraise is either 506(b) or 506(c) — never both